LoginRadius/engineering-portal/content/live-data-migration-in-mongodb/index.md

 1. Run an initial bulk migration with `oplogs` capture
 2. Run a sync job to mitigate the database connection switch latency

-> Now in order to capture `oplogs`, a replica set must be initialized in the source and destination databases.
-This is because the `oplogs` are captured from **`local.oplog.rs`** namespace which is created after initializing a replica set. <br /><br />You can follow [this guide](https://medium.com/swlh/self-hosted-mongodb-deployment-7f1b6fb4973f#1cdf) to configure a replica set.
+> Now, to capture `oplogs`, a replica set must be initialized in the source and destination databases.
+This is because the `oplogs` are captured from **`local.oplog.rs`** namespace, which is created after initializing a replica set. <br /><br />You can follow [this guide](https://medium.com/swlh/self-hosted-mongodb-deployment-7f1b6fb4973f#1cdf) to configure a replica set.

 ## Initial Migration with Oplog Capture

-Oplogs in simple words are the operation logs created per operation in the database.
-They represent a partial document state or in other words the database state.
+Oplogs, in simple words, are the operation logs created per operation in the database.
+They represent a partial document state or, in other words, the database state.
 So we are going to capture any updates in our old database during the migration process using these `oplogs`.

 Run the mongodump program with the following options,
 ```